SI.Fi

 - Hover your mouse over the three bars on the top right of the homepage and open the "Settings" tab.

-- You can find the current firmware version next to “VERSION_FW”, and then click the square and triangle button which will bring you to the “Firmware Update” page.
+- Find the current firmware version next to "VERSION_FW", and then click the square and triangle button which will bring you to the "Firmware Update" page.

 - Choose to download the most recent firmware through the web.